Ruiyang1210W/Data-Analysis-and-ML-Cases/README.md

 # MIT IDSS Data Science & Machine Learning Projects

-This repository contains projects completed as part of the **MIT IDSS (Institute for Data, Systems, and Society) Data Science & Machine Learning Certificate Program**.
+This repository contains projects completed as part of the **MIT IDSS (Institute for Data, Systems, and Society) Data Science and machine learning: making data-driven decisions**.
 These projects demonstrate expertise in translating raw data into actionable insights through advanced machine learning techniques, statistical analysis, and designing objective functions aligned with business goals.

 ## Overview